druxt/druxt.js/docs/content/modules/site/getting-started.md

 All Druxt sites need both Drupal (backend) and Nuxt (frontend) to be installed.

-Each codebase can live in it's own directory within a single repository, or exist in seperate repositories.
+Each codebase can live in its own directory within a single repository, or exist in seperate repositories.

 * For an example of a single repository, see the [Quickstart DruxtSite repository](https://github.com/druxt/quickstart-druxt-site).
 * For an example of individual repositories, see: